 Regardless of your preferences for comedy, laughter will always be one of your core human needs.
 Without enough of it in our life, we can wither like a flower in a cold, dark and harsh winter.
 If you feel restricted or unable to engage in laughter, you might want to examine your existing beliefs and do some work with your inner critic.

-Humor is undoubtedly one of the most potent tools for instantly shifting us from a place of gloom and doom towards a more positive one.
-Every day, set an intention to see the world through the lens of love and tackle any resistance or fears that may come up in the process of doing this.
+Humor is a potent tool for instantly shifting us from a place of gloom and doom towards a more positive one.
+Every day, set an intention to see the world through the lens of love, and tackle any resistance or fears that may come up in the process of doing this.

 Need to add more humor into your life?
 Here are some effective ways to bring a smile to your face:

 1. Reflect on your past experience of humor: Your memories are one of the best sources of laughter because you can gain instant access to the pleasant emotions you had in those past experiences.
 These memories could be from any age and circumstances.
 Whenever I do this exercise, I’m enveloped in warmth and sometimes even giggle a little.
 Remembering any fond memory allows you to relive those special moments.
 You could magnify your joy by reminiscing about good times with friends and family.

 2. Commit to doing the things that make you laugh: Everyone has different preferences for humor.
 What you find funny might not amuse others at all.
 For example, I don’t like comedians that swear a lot and crack perverted jokes.
 I prefer a more intelligent genre of comedy, based on keen observation of human idiosyncrasies.
 Figure out what makes you laugh by reflecting on previous experiences that amused you.
 Once you’re clear about that, make time during your day to engage in those activities.
 You can use laughter as a tool to deal with stress or to give you a boost in energy when you’re feeling down.